telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/csv-export.md

 *CSV* format is based on a plain text - it is widely used to display simple tabular data.Due to its simplicity and portability, it can be seen in various platforms - web, desktop, mobile, embedded, etc.

-By default, *RadGrid's ** CSV* engine encloses all the data within doublequotes to allow the usage of commas, new lines and so on.
+By default, *RadGrid's ** CSV* engine encloses all the data within double quotes to allow the usage of commas, new lines and so on.

 >note  **GridExporting** event allows the developer to change the generated file directly.This approach could be used to achieve some custom functionality that is not supported out of the box.For example you can use it to add header text to the output and then save it to *TXT* format(since it won't be valid *CSV* anymore).
 >